 - Quarterly evaluations help tremendously.
 Call a one-on-one meeting with each team member.
 Ask them what you can improve to make their work-life better.
 Then you can share a few things they can do as well if anything needs to be addressed.
 They will appreciate your willingness to change and will take their criticism much better as a result.

 - Be aware of the time in between raises and the responsibility you’ve added, and how fast.
-If you hire an assistant who does the same thing day in and day out, you still want to give raises but it wouldn’t have to be a steep raise.
+If you hire an assistant who does the same thing day in and day out, you still want to give raises but it doesn’t have to be a steep raise.
 If you are piling on the responsibility to that assistant, she will pick up on it sooner or later and wonder if she will be at the same pay while you just pile it on.
 Try not to even let it get that far.
 A quick talk is all you need.
 “I know I’ve been giving you more and more responsibility…here’s why…you’re doing great…if you keep it up a raise is in your future.”
 Then, make a note and follow through on that promise.

 - Look for ways to teach your team new things to get them excited.
-Personally, if I’m not growing I’m dying.
+Personally, if I’m not growing, I’m dying.
 I need to always be learning, mastering new things, teaching.
 If they do the same thing every day for years, it may get old after a while for some (not all).

 - Let them participate in the planning process for your business.
-When it comes time for a new growth phase, strategizing for the new year, etc. invite your team to have a group meeting.
+When it comes time for a new growth phase, strategizing for the new year, etc., invite your team to have a group meeting.
 Have a brainstorming session to get ideas then ask them to also come up with 1-2 suggestions after the meeting, individually.
-Try to some up with a plan that involves pieces of everyone’s ideas.
+Try to come up with a plan that involves pieces of everyone’s ideas.
 They will all feel important and valuable to the business – retention here we come!

-- For upper level team members that are of huge value to your company, invite that person and a guest to dinner.
+- For upper-level team members that are of huge value to your company, invite that person and a guest to dinner.
 The extra mile counts every time.

 - It’s good to sometimes involve a team member in an area they normally wouldn’t know about.
-Example…I used to have my receptionist review applications and tell me who she thinks I should hire.
+Example: I used to have my receptionist review applications and tell me who she thinks I should hire.
 Or I would tell my programmer about the new helpers I was looking at, have him look over the applicant’s website portfolio and tell me his thoughts.
 They may not have interviewing experience, but getting their opinion on hiring a new team member could prove beneficial and builds trust.